 Make a difference to everyday lives: Occupational Therapy

-Everyday tasks can become challenging or almost impossible for some people in their homes, social or work lives due to range of circumstances.
+Everyday tasks can become challenging or almost impossible for some people in their homes, social, or work lives due to a range of circumstances.
 Occupational Therapy equips teams and individuals to assess, analyse and put in place solutions to improve peoples’ abilities and quality of life.

 Annabel Youngson, Senior Lecturer in Occupational Therapy describes the rewarding role for the independence it offers people:

 “Occupational therapists work with people of all ages to find ways that will enable them to continue to carry out the everyday personal and occupational tasks that help define their roles and allow them to live life the way they want.”

 Make a difference for a lifetime: Social Work

 You may be surprised to know that Social Work is not exclusively concerned with safeguarding children.
 You could find yourself supporting families, the elderly, or adults with learning disabilities just as easily.
 The range of people social workers care for is vast and consequently, this profession offers multiple options for a varied and fulfilling career.

 Recently Professor of Practice for social work at the university, Andrew Turnell, visited for the third annual social work conference.
 Dr. Turnell is an Australian radical social worker whose ‘signs of safety’ model for social work casework has been adopted by 63% of local councils in England.
 Here he gives advice on forging such a successful career.
 And read a recent graduate’s perspective, explaining his motivations for choosing social work and why he wants to make a difference.

 The Radiography course at the University of Cumbria came in eight in the UK in the Times Good University Guide 2018 and students reported the fantastic experience as well as access to top-of-the-range equipment while studying.